-We offer several endoscopic procedures in our Outpatient Care Center.
-Some of our most commonly performed procedures:
+We offer several endoscopic procedures in our Outpatient Care Center at Clovis Community Medical Center.
+Here are some of our most common:

-provides a view of the interior lining of the large intestine (colon) using a colonoscope, a flexible fiber-optic tube.
+Colonoscopy provides a view of the interior lining of the large intestine (colon) using a colonoscope, a flexible fiber-optic tube.
 This procedure provides a view of the large bowel.
 A biopsy may also be performed to evaluate tissue.
-A colonoscopy may be used to evaluate hemorrhoids, rectal bleeding, polyps and to determine the extent of inflammatory bowel disease.
-A colonoscopy also helps diagnose colon cancer.
+A colonoscopy may be used to evaluate hemorrhoids, rectal bleeding, polyps, determine the extent of inflammatory bowel disease, and also helps diagnose colon cancer.